 50 of the Coolest and Probably the Best Trucks and SUVs Ever Made

 Modern day pickup trucks and SUVs aren’t as sturdy and rough looking as those from a few decades ago.
 Well, pickups are still rather tough depending on build and manufacturer, but true body on frame SUVs are slowly but steadily becoming extinct.
 They are being replaced in favor of city-friendly unibody crossovers which simply don’t possess off-roading and towing capabilities of their predecessors.
 Not to mention the looks.
 This made us thinking.
-What were the coolest and best pickups and SUVs ever made.
-There were so many great rides throughout the years and we have come up with no less than 50 of them.
+What were the coolest and best trucks and best SUVs ever made.
+There were so many great rides throughout the years and we have come up with no less than 50 of the best.
 Enjoy the scrolling.

 Another classic pioneer of the modern SUV market, Jeep Wagoneer saw very few changes during its healthy three decade long production run.
 Available with in-line sixes and V8s across numerous global markets, Wagoneer was usually offered with all-wheel drive.
 And those wood grain exterior panels became a trademark feature among similar vehicles of that time.